Vranac Without Borders: 16 Wines to Try

 - Buk Vranac 2012

-The Buk’s vineyards are located in Crmnica, an area that is surrounded by mountains and rumored to be the birthplace of Vranac.
-This wine has interesting notes for Vranac: on the nose, it’s smoky and gamey, with additional red-fruit and blackberry expressions on the palate.
+The Buk’s vineyards are located in Crmnica, an area surrounded by mountains and rumored to be the birthplace of Vranac.
+This wine has interesting notes for a Vranac wine: on the nose, it’s smoky and gamey, with additional red-fruit and blackberry expressions on the palate.
 The integrated acidity accentuates the impression of an easy-drinking red wine with some bite.

 - Krgović Arhonto Vranac Private Reserve 2012